 First there was the Manchurian Incident in 1931, an explosion on a section of railway line owned by Japan’s South Manchuria Railway staged by members of the Japanese military to provide a pretext for the annexation of northeast China.
 Then there was the Marco Polo Bridge Incident in 1937, an exchange of fire between Japanese and Chinese troops.
 The facts are disputed but that the incident escalated into the second Sino-Japanese War is not.
 Japanese forces soon made advances south into mainland China, something for which members of the military elite, at least, had been pushing.

 Japanese aggression in China—especially once news of atrocities committed in Nanking spread—brought condemnation from the international community.
-In August 1941, following a series of increasingly harsh sanctions, Woodrow Wilson froze Japanese assets and placed a complete oil embargo on the country (significant because about 80% of Japan’s oil was imported from the U.S.).
+In August 1941, following a series of increasingly harsh sanctions, the United States froze Japanese assets and placed a complete oil embargo on the country (significant because about 80% of Japan’s oil was imported from the U.S.).
 The response of Japan’s prime minister, Tojo Hideki, was to launch a surprise attack on the U.S. naval base at Pearl Harbor on the morning of 7 December, 1941, with the aim of eliminating the possibility of U.S. interference in Japan’s imperial ambitions in Asia.
 The U.S. declared war on Japan the following day.

 The threat of the U.S. from the east seemingly dealt with, and the other Western powers bogged down in Europe, Japan had a free hand in Asia.
 Within months Hong Kong, Manila, and Singapore had fallen to the Japanese Imperial Army as it continued to push its way throughout the region.